deankoch/rasterbc_src/src_fids.knit.md

 close(pb)
 ```

-Finally, we split all layers up into mapsheets corresponding to the NTS/SNRC codes (365 MB total).
+Finally, we split all layers up into mapsheets corresponding to the NTS/SNRC codes (12.2 GB total).
 This is broken up into two
 calls to `MPB_split`, in order to handle the addition of two new layers starting in 2004 (`trace` and `verysevere`):

-Expect this to take around 15-25 minutes
+Expect this to take around 4-8 hours

 ```r